Member Breeder Rules & Regulations

 Commitment to WALA Community

 Rule 1.
-Members must ensure all dogs under their control, both adults and puppies, are properly housed, fed, watered, and exercised and that they receive proper veterinary care when required.
+Members shall maintain high standards of care and conditions of their dogs by ensuring that all dogs under their control, both adults and puppies, are properly housed, fed, watered, and exercised and that they receive proper veterinary care when required.
 Members must follow all laws or legal requirements pertaining to the care and keeping of dogs in the area in which they reside.
 Should any of their animals be surrendered to or taken from them by local authorities, they will inform the directors of the WALA immediately.

 Rule 2.
-Members must not sell or trade dogs to any commercial animal wholesalers, retail pet dealers/traders, or laboratory or research facilities.
+Members must not sell or trade dogs to any commercial animal wholesalers, retail pet dealers/traders, animal rescue groups, or laboratory or research facilities.

 Rule 3.
-Members must not sell or place a puppy younger than eight weeks.
+Members must not release a puppy younger than eight weeks.

 Rule 4.
 Members will sterilize or place under a sterilization contract all puppies not being evaluated for breeding purposes.

 Rule 5.
 Members must agree to sterilize or place on non-breeding contract any Merle patterned dogs produced.

 Rule 6.
 Members must tag all puppies produced with permanent identification in the form of a tattoo or microchip prior to releasing the puppy.